news and events

 We are really pleased to be able to tell you more about this exciting project!
 Sustainable Swanage is working with IDDEA Energy Systems to enable residents in Swanage and surrounding villages to find out more about the Solar Streets scheme, which provides affordable residential solar panel installations.

-The scheme will be launched at a Zoom event on Wednesday 17th March at 7.00pm where there will be a presentation on Solar Streets followed by Q&A. https://solarstreets.co.uk/swanage
+The scheme was launched at a Zoom event on Wednesday 17th March at 7.00pm where there was a presentation on Solar Streets followed by Q&A. See the recording on this website https://solarstreets.co.uk/swanage

 Town Mayor Mike Bonfield has this to say about the scheme: